Mental illness in ancient Rome: Substance abuse disorders

+The Romans generally did not think in terms of "substance abuse", except for alcoholism.
+Roman writers believed alcoholism would result in decreased sexual potency and damage to the social order, contributing to adultery and promiscuity in women.
+Despite these concerns, the consumption of wine was widespread amongst all social statuses in Roman society.
+Pliny believed that "a great part of mankind are of the opinion that there is nothing else in life worth living for" and that alcoholics were "driven to frenzy" and a "thousand crimes."
+Galen describes a teacher's young slave dying after consuming large amounts of alcohol.

+Cannabis was mentioned numerous times in Roman literature.
+The Romans used the plant to make strong ropes and repel mosquitos.
+The consumption of cannabis was also believed to decrease sexual activity, cause impotence, and cause nausea.
+Cannabis was said to cause headaches and a "warm" feeling when consumed in great quantities.
+Roman doctors were unaware of the plant's psychoactive properties.

+Roman doctors used opium to treat illnesses such as insomnia, pain, coughs, hysteria, and conditions involving the digestive system.
+They were aware of how addictive opium was, and how dangerous an overdose could be.

 Paraphiliac and fetishistic disorders

 Foot fetishism, klismaphilia, and pedophilia were widespread in ancient Rome.
 Bestiality, or the sexual attraction to animals is prominent in Roman mythology.
-Roman shepherds would frequently practice zoophilia, and Roman women would train snakes to slide past their vaginas and coil around their thighs.
-The Romans would also have animals rape men and women in the Colosseum or Circus Maximus for entertainment purposes.
+The Romans would also have animals rape men and women in the Colosseum or Circus Maximus for entertainment.
 Ancient Roman brothels were often named after the animal species which they offered for sexual purposes.
 For example, brothels that offered birds were known as ansenarii, if they offered dogs they were termed belluarii, and caprarii were brothels that offered goats.